dy-chi/LHL_Tableau_Project/README.md

 I found that hilliness is a very import factor in how much effort a cyclist must produce.
 At 0% incline Cycling at a modest pace of 15 k/hr is easy for almost everyone.
 Hills in contrast require some "sweat" for almost everyone to varying degrees, and is likely a factor for difference in Calgary's general demographics and the demographics of cycle-commuters.

 ## Challenges
 It was difficult using Tableau at times.
-Specifically tyring to use calculated fields relying on parameters in another datasource.
+Specifically using calculated fields relying on parameters in another datasource.
 I also had to use estimations for cycling fitness that may not be accurate.

 ## Future Goals
 I found what areas of the city are accessible for each a cyclist without sweating.
 The next step is finding where it is impossible for a cyclist to access.
 And trying this for other cities and cycle networks.
 I would also like to find out a more accurate estimate of FTP fitness